quarrel/broken-flag-emojis-win11-twemoji/README.md

-# Fonts to fix country flag emoji on Windows 11 in Chrome
+# Fonts to fix country flag emoji on Windows 11

 Presumably because they want to ignore any political battles the main Windows 11 emoji font "Segoe UI Emoji" does not include country flags.